SL13PNIR/night-miner/Consolidation Tool Instructions.md

 **A:** No. The destination address must be completely unused (0 transactions) on the Cardano blockchain.
 This is a requirement to ensure clean consolidation.

-### Q: What's the difference between the .txt and .json files?

-**A:** The `.txt` file is formatted for humans to read easily.
-The `.json` file contains the same information in a format that programs can read.
-Keep both for reference.

 ### Q: Can I consolidate addresses from different wallets?

 **A:** Yes!
 After consolidating one wallet, the tool will ask if you want to consolidate another.
 You can use the same destination address for multiple wallets.